karx/homepage/_posts/2025-09-30-poker-hands-ai-development.md

 <code>{"text":"Let's init this project using a javaScript based tooling to keep the project maintainable by other teammates.
 For database we would be linking to firebase.
 We also have gemeni APIs Keys to interact with a LLM agent."}</code>
 </div>

-This prompt is a classic example of providing clear, targeted instructions.[^3] By specifying the stack—JavaScript, Firebase for the database, and Google's Gemini for LLM interactions—I was constraining the universe of possible solutions.
+This prompt is a classic example of providing clear, targeted instructions.[^3] By specifying the stack--JavaScript, Firebase for the database, and Google's Gemini for LLM interactions--I was constraining the universe of possible solutions.
  This prevents the AI from making arbitrary choices and ensures the generated code aligns with the project's technical requirements.
 Crucially, this prompt intentionally omits any mention of a frontend framework like React or Vue.
 For a simple, single-page application focused on a core task, the overhead of a large framework felt unnecessary.

  The goal was to build a lightweight and fast interface directly with HTML and vanilla JavaScript, ensuring full control and a deeper connection to the web's fundamental technologies.[^34]

 ## Part 2: The Digital Assembly Line - Iterative Backend Construction